How to use Kohl's Coupons: 6 Hacks to Know Before You Shop

 If you ask us, Kohl's is one of the most underrated spots for bargain shopping in the biz.
 The department store chain sells everything from home goods to heels, and while the prices on its tags might not seem competitive at first, when you factor in its abundant coupons and generous rewards programs, it's hard to justify shopping anywhere else.

-Here’s a simple, three-step guide to getting an even bigger discount on your next Kohl’s haul.
+Here’s our simple guide to getting an even bigger discount on your next Kohl’s haul.

 1. Two words: Kohl's Cash.

 Kohl’s Cash rewards can be earned during special events which are advertised online, through email and in Kohl’s print mailers.
 Usually you’ll get $10 back for every $50 you spend during these promotions, and Kohl’s Cash vouchers will be emailed to you after you make a purchase, so you can redeem them either in-store on online.
 Note that Kohl's Black Friday sale offers $15 back for every $50 you spend.

 BONUS TIP: Kohl's Cash usually accrues at $10 per $50 spent, but die hard Kohl's shoppers know this interesting little secret: If you're within $2 of the next level of Kohl's Cash, they'll automatically round it up.
 That means if you've only spent $48, you'll get the $10 Kohl's Cash anyway.

 2. Sign up for a Kohl’s Charge card and a Yes2You Rewards membership.